Skirlez/fabricated-exchange/README.md

 new features, or old features from previous equivalence mods.

 # Project Goals
-- Finish the project
+- Support Quilt (Even over Fabric, if it ever comes to that choice)
-- Oh and also do not use any external libraries other than the Fabric API because I, personally, greatly dislike having to download additional jar files
+- Don't use any external libraries other than the Fabric API
-- And also make sure it works on Quilt

 # Implemented Features
 - Philosopher's Stone